chainstacklabs/pump-fun-bot/README.md

 [Sign up with Chainstack](https://console.chainstack.com).

+Make sure you have the required packages installed `pip install -r requirements.txt`.

 Make sure you have your endpoints set up in `config.py`.

 Quick note on a couple of new scripts in `/learning-examples`: